irontec/ivozprovider/doc/sphinx/administration_portal/client/retail/retail_accounts.rst

         Request from IvozProvider to this account will include this domain in the From header.

+    DDI In
+        If set to 'Yes', use endpoint username in R-URI when calling this retail account.
+If set to 'No', use called number instead.

 .. warning:: All retail accounts within a retail client will have the transcoding capabilities configured at client level.